Fluid Flow Table of Contents

 Many plant components, such as a venturi, may be analyzed using Bernoullis equation and the continuity equation.
 A venturi is a flow measuring device that consists of a gradual contraction followed by a gradual expansion.
 An example of a venturi is shown in Figure 6.
 By measuring the differential pressure between the inlet of the venturi (point 1) and the throat of the venturi (point 2), the flow velocity and mass flow rate can be determined based on Bernoullis equation.

 Bernoullis equation states that the total head of the flow must be constant.
 Since the elevation does not change significantly, if at all, between points 1 and 2, the elevation head at the two points will be essentially the same and will cancel out of the equation.
-So Bernoullis equation simplifies to Equation 3-13 for a venturi.
+So Bernoullis equation simplifies to this equation 1 for a venturi.

 Applying the continuity equation to points 1 and 2 allows us to express the flow velocity at point 1 as a function of the flow velocity at point 2 and the ratio of the two flow areas.